camunda/camunda-docs/docs/guides/help-center.md

 ### Automation project guide

 The **Automation project guide** tab provides a set of recommended documentation pages for each phase of an automation project with Camunda SaaS.
-For example, a set of pages for getting started, for designing and implementing, for testing, and for going live or improving.
+For example, a set of pages for getting started, for designing and implementing, for testing, and for going live or improving your process.

 ![automation project guide](./img/automation-project-guide.png)